Mountain biking in Steiermark

 A must-do for nature lovers: the Trans Nationalpark tour.
 The route of 470 kilometres and 13,300 metres of elevation gain leads through the Gesäuse and Kalkalpen National Parks and can be divided up into stages.

-The "Four tousanders" mountain bike circuit in the Graz region is somewhat shorter, but no less exciting: on this route you can follow in the footsteps of mountain bike world and European champions.
+The Pleschkogelrunde 130 in the Graz region is somewhat shorter, but no less exciting: on this route you can follow in the footsteps of mountain bike world and European champions.

-Multi-day tours in Styria also show one the scenic diversity of Styria.
-Some of the tours also lead to neighboring provinces, such as Upper Austria or Salzburg.
+Multi-day tours in Styria also show you the diversity of the Styrian landscape.
+Some of the tours also lead to neighboring provinces such as Upper Austria or Salzburg.
+Day and half-day tours as well as some bike parks add up to a bike offer where everyone can find their tour.

 For some extra adrenalin